-Buying a home may be the biggest investment you make in your lifetime.
-So before you close, you need to know that nobody else has a claim to the property.
+The biggest investment you will make in your life will probably be the purchase of a home.
+So before you close, you need to be sure that that nobody else has a claim to the property.

-The title insurance company searches the title history of the property.
-Through its research, the title company can usually identify any title problems that may arise and clear up these problems before you close on the property.
+The title insurance company searches the property's title history.
+Through its research, the title company can almost always find any title problems and have these problems cleared-up before you close on the property.

-Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
-Title insurance usually covers:
+Real Estate law is extraordinarily complicated.
+Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also cover what the title company is responsible for.
+Title insurance covers the following:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-If this happens, the title company will defend your title at no expense to you.
+If this happens, the title insurance company will defend the title and will cost you nothing.

 - Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
 Any number of other complex problems define "Defective title" or "Clouded Title."
 The title insurance policy will protect you from these errors if the title company doesn't discover them.